sethballantyne/eraser-bot-frontend/readme.txt

 Eraser Bot Frontend v1.2 Source Code

-The code builds in VC# 2008, uses .NET 2.0.
-It will not run in Linux without some tweaking, might be a nice side project.
+The code builds in VC# 2008 and uses .NET 2.0.

 Note that this software doesn't include eraser bot.
 Eraser bot ships with a bot configuration file setup to make use of the kw skin pack.
 You'll be needing that also, otherwise